The Untold Story of Commodity Futures in China

 69 Pages Posted: 21 Feb 2018 Last revised: 12 Dec 2019

-This paper investigates the commodity futures risk premia in China.
-In the presence of excessive speculation and barriers-to-entry, the term structure and momentum premia remain persistent, whereas hedging pressure, skewness, volatility and liquidity premia are distorted by the time-varying margins and strict position limits.
-Furthermore, we show that open interest, currency and inflation premia are sensitive to the institutional settings.
-The observed premia cannot be attributed to aggregate market risks, none-tradable macroeconomic risks, sentiments, transactions costs or data-snooping.
-However, liquidity, anchoring, and regulation-induced “limits-to-arbitrage” provide a partial explanation.
-Finally, systematic strategies that exploit roll-yields, past returns and hedging pressure exhibit promising potential for portfolio diversification.
-Overall, the paper highlights the distinction between the US and Chinese commodity markets, sheds light on the effectiveness of risk-transfer in China, and poses challenges to existing theories on commodity risk premia.
+We investigate the behavior of commodity futures risk premia in China.
+In the presence of retail-dominance and barriers-to-entry, the term structure and momentum premia remain persistent, whereas hedging pressure, skewness, volatility and liquidity premia are distorted by time-varying margins and strict position limits.
+Furthermore, open interest, currency and inflation premia are sensitive to institutional settings.
+The observed premia cannot be attributed to common risks, sentiment, transactions costs or data-snooping, but are related to liquidity, anchoring, and regulation-induced limits-to-arbitrage.
+We highlight the distinctive features of Chinese futures markets and assess the challenges posed to theories of commodity risk premia.

 JEL Classification: G13, G14, G15, G41, N25, Q02